 As is clear by the above, a well-designed system is born out of melding user needs with design expertise.
 However, that’s easier said than done.

 What users say vs. What users do

 UX researchers are well aware of the chasm separating the users’ feedback and actions.
 Therefore, on-site observations are an integral part of user research techniques.
 Observing the user going by his day-to-day interactions reveals deep insights about their behavior and thereby, their innermost desires regarding software upgrades.

 To ensure that their designs resonate with the users, these points need to be kept in mind –

 - Designers should not simply give users what they want.
 They must dig deeper to know why they want it.

 - By learning why the users want a particular feature, designers are well-equipped to deal with the core issue in the best way possible.

 - Designers have to understand the root cause, align it with the business goals, and then devise a solution accordingly. (for example, users may ask for email updates of the progress of a particular sales campaign – so should they keep getting continuous updates which may actually end up disturbing them?
 Why not instead implement a less-intrusive notification system which only flags out any anomalies – so that the corrective action might be taken immediately?).

 Should designers aim for user satisfaction or user delight?

-User delight can be understood to be the much discussed but rather elusive “wow” factor in UX design.
-Simply put, it’s a stage of design which goes beyond resolving the basic issues that plague the user and out to dazzling him.
+User delight can be understood to be the much-discussed but rather elusive “wow” factor in UX design.
+Simply put, it’s a stage of design that goes beyond resolving the basic issues that plague the user and out to dazzling him.